Skip to main content

 Merge: Map tags and symbols

-Tags and symbols that are merged are displayed in blue color.
-For unmerged entities, select the tag and symbol to bring up a modal for merging.
+Merged tags and symbols appear in blue.
+For unmerged entities, select the tag and symbol to merge.

 4